nixworks/public/news/2007/02/2/index.md

 _Context: Catania football violence, Italy_

 ### [ Ali Hassan Al Majeed, commonly known as Chemical Ali, admits he ordered Iraqi troops to engage in genocide against the Kurds of Iraqi Kurdistan.
 He says the "emptying" of villages was justified because the Kurds assisted Iran forces in the Iran-Iraq war. ](/news/2007/02/2/ali-hassan-al-majeed-commonly-known-as-chemical-ali-admits-he-ordered-iraqi-troops-to-engage-in-genocide-against-the-kurds-of-iraqi-kurdi.md)
-_Context: Ali Hassan Al Majeed, Iran, Iran-Iraq War, Iraqi Kurdistan, Iraqi troops, Kurd, genocide_
+_Context: Ali Hassan Al Majeed, Iran, Iran-Iraq War, Iraqi troops, Kurd, Kurdish, genocide_

 ### [ Palestinian factional violence: Hamas and its rival Fatah renew their truce when violence broke off again after the initial ceasefire. ](/news/2007/02/2/palestinian-factional-violence-hamas-and-its-rival-fatah-renew-their-truce-when-violence-broke-off-again-after-the-initial-ceasefire.md)
 Reuters.com brings you the latest news from around the world, covering breaking news in markets, business, politics, entertainment, technology, video and pictures.